as-one/starter-app/README.md

 ## Explanation

 In this accelerated world of web development is important to stay on the shoulders of non-depreciable dependencies.
-Likewise, it's to keep focused on having core technologies (HTML, CSS, JS, git) and core companies (GitHub, NPM).
+Likewise, it's important to keep focused on core technologies (HTML, CSS, JS, git) and companies (GitHub, NPM).

-That's why the dependencies were chosen carefully to prevent rework.

 ## Development